 Hands across time & space

-Hands, I think, are more important than we acknowledge.
-My painting features these hands, some famous, political, historical, socially popular or important.
+My painting features hands, some famous, political, historical, socially popular or important in some way.

-First and most important, the largest hands, one black and one white forming the heart (love) gesture is my hope for national harmony and love.
+First and most important, the largest hands (one black and one white) forming the heart (love) gesture are my hope for national harmony and love.

-Largest hands depicted are one black and one white hand forming the heart (Love) hand gesture .
-Made popular by Taylor Swift.
+Largest hands depicted are one black and one white hand forming the heart (Love) hand gesture.

 1. Praying Hands by Albrecht Dürer is a famous ink and pencil drawing (14th century).